cerisara/arxiv2kindle/README.md

 by yourself.

 May be one day researchers will at least write papers directly in (enhanced) Markdown, which will be much better for online, tablet, smartphone, kindle reading.
-But until then, this script is the only solution I've found so far to carry with me a bunch or papers that I have had not the time to read yet when traveling.
+But until then, this script is my preferred option to carry with me a bunch or papers that I have had not the time to read yet when traveling.
 If you are aware of other options, please let me know !

 Other scripts you may be interested in: